 A total shoulder replacement involves removing portions of the shoulder joint and replacing them with artificial implants.
 “The osteoporosis in Nancy’s shoulder was so severe that there was nothing to connect the implant to,” said Dr. Steinberg.

 Mann’s pain had escalated to an 8 or 9 on a scale of 10, and her quality of life was suffering.

 She especially missed the piano, which she played at her church and taught for 30 years.
 “I love to play and consider it my ministry.
 It brings so much joy to me and to the people I play for, giving them some solace in tough times,” she said.

 Dr. Steinberg was determined to find a solution for Mann.
 “I researched options for several months and finally determined that a new technology that could make up for the severe loss of bone by making a custom-made 3D titanium implant.”

 Called the Signature ™ Glenoid Shoulder System, the implant is made based on CT imaging of the patient’s shoulder and is 3D-printed to match the patient’s exact anatomy to fill in the missing bone perfectly.
 The computer-assisted system enables the surgeon to determine the right length and trajectory of the screws that attach the implant to the patient’s natural anatomy.
 The shoulder joint can then be attached to the implant so the shoulder functions more normally.

-“Without this technology, Nancy would still be in pain with very limited activities.
+“Without this technology, Nancy would still be in pain with minimal activities.
 The fact that the implant is custom-made provides a natural fit with a good range of motion,” Dr. Steinberg said.

-The procedure took Dr. Steinberg about three hours and Mann stayed in the hospital just two nights.
+The procedure took Dr. Steinberg about three hours, and Mann stayed in the hospital for just two nights.
 “After 16 weeks of physical therapy, Nancy felt significantly better and was able to return to the activities she loves,” Dr. Steinberg said.